 Tips for Choosing a Natural Mattress & Bedding

-We spend roughly one third of our lives asleep, so safe, clean bedding is essential for everyone in the family.
+We spend roughly one-third of our lives asleep, so safe bedding is essential for everyone in the family.
 Babies and young children sleep more than adults and are also more sensitive to chemicals in their surroundings.
 Our mattress, pillows, sheets, and comforter should be free of toxic chemicals and ideally made of natural, eco-friendly materials like organic wool and cotton.
-Clean bedding is one of the best long-term health investments for you and your family and it’s also good for the environment.

 Mattresses and Bedding: What’s Healthy and What’s Not